click on a colored link below and thank you for visiting.

 “Does Congress Represent You?
 I bet you thought a congress person represented you.
 Wrong.
 It/he/she/ represents their political party.
 Whatever the party leadership says, that's how congress members vote.
 If you don't do as the party says, look for your party to run an opponent against you in your next primary election.”
 (Charles Tolleson)

 It's all right for people to have a right, but if they don't have the capability, the right is meaningless.
 So what good is it to say you have a right if your not allowed to exercise it because force is being used against you in your exercising of it.

 Want to be free?
 Then stop financing your enslavement!
-Every wrong doing done by the Government is solely because you allow it simply by funding the ways and means by which they carry out the wrong doing.
+Every wrong activity done by the Government is solely because you allow it simply by funding the ways and means by which they carry out the wrong activity.